Agoric/documentation/main/ertp/guide/create-fungible-erights.md

 ## Definition of "fungible"

-A **fungible** asset means that different elements of this asset are interchangeable Currencies are interchangeable: if you have 10 one-dollar notes laying around and decide to take 5 of them, you do not care which 5 you will take.
+A **fungible** asset means that different elements of this asset are interchangeable.
+Currencies are interchangeable: if you have 10 one-dollar notes laying around and decide to take 5 of them, you do not care which 5 you will take.
 They're all "the same" as far as counting value goes.

-This would not be the case for 10 house ownership rights each designating a different house House ownership rights are not fungible, they are **specific**.
+This would not be the case for 10 house ownership rights each designating a different house.
+House ownership rights are not fungible, they are **specific**.